LuxImagingAI/DBSegment/README.md

   `DBSegment -i input_folder -o output_folder -mp path_to_model`

-  Once it is done, two folders will be created, preprocessed_v3 and an output folder.
-The output folder contains the segmentation of the the 30 brain structures and the rest of the brain, filename.nii.gz, and a brain mask, filename_brainmask.nii.gz.
-The ouput files should be applied on the preprocessed image in the preprocessed folder, filename_0000.nii.gz.
+  The input folder should contain you input image, e.g. *filename.nii.gz*.
+Once it is done, two folders will be created, a preprocessed and an output folder.
+The output folder contains the segmentations of the the 30 brain structures and one label for the rest of the brain, *filename.nii.gz*, a file containing 30 brian structures segmenation, *filename_seg.nii.gz*, and a brain mask, *filename_brainmask.nii.gz*.
+The ouput files should be applied on the preprocessed image in the preprocessed folder, *filename_0000.nii.gz*.

  **Flags**